 If you are unsure whether you meet the criteria for the travel ban exemption or not, feel free to get in touch with us.
 You can give us a call and book in for a visa planning session.
 In this visa planning session, I will conduct a consultation with you where I will assess your prospects and eligibility and give you my advice and recommendations regarding whether or not you will be eligible to apply for the travel ban exemption.
 We will discuss what steps you could take to reunite with your partner and hopefully get your partner back in Australia and have you reunited just in time for Christmas.Contact Us

-Pearl is a lawyer and Freedom Migration's Business Development Manager, and she is also a Registered Migration Agent.
-She studied law and has vast experience in the legal industry.
+Pearl is a lawyer and Freedom Migration's Business Development Manager.
+She's a Registered Migration Agent who studied law and has vast experience in the legal industry.
 Her expertise in Partner Visa's bloomed from her fondness of a good love story and desire to help people and make a difference in people's lives.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.